neanes/byzantine-chant-ocr/README.md

 If the resulting file is not sufficiently accurate, there are three possible causes.

-1. The image or PDF file is not clear, or is tilted.
-Eventually the OCR engine will be updated to correct misaligned images.
+1. The image or PDF file is not clear, or contains a severe tilt or non-linear distortions (e.g. a picture of a curved page).
 2. There is a bug or inefficiency with the Neanes importer.
 3. The model needs more training.